A/N: Warning for more violence in this chapter.

 Gareth led the way into the surprisingly bright foyer, stopping just inside.
 It was well-lit and clean; the sterile smell that flooded his nostrils, while unpleasant, was familiar.
 “It’s much nicer inside,” he observed.

 “You don’t judge a dragon by the shine of its scales,” Roman said.
 “Sit.
 I’ll go talk to the nurse for you.”

 Roman wore tight-fitting trousers tucked into tall boots and an open waistcoat without a jacket.
-His hair was at a length between the two currently popular styles— too long to fit with the close-cropped style of younger and working men, but not long enough to tuck behind his ears, a look the upper class loved.
+His hair was at a length between the two currently popular styles— too long to fit the close-cropped style of younger and working men, but not long enough to tuck behind his ears, a look the upper class wore.
 It was too messy to be fashionable, at any rate.
-The black mop seemed permanently ruffled, and Gareth understood why when he watched Roman reach up and tangle a hand through it.
+The curly mop seemed permanently ruffled, and Gareth understood why when he watched Roman reach up and tangle a hand through it.
 Nothing about Roman was fashionable, really, but he had enough charm and natural attraction to excuse it.